✨How to Maximize Your Health Benefits Using Acupuncture✨

 Our Blessed Spleens

-In Chinese medicine theory, the Spleen energy powers proper metabolism of both food and fluids.
+In Chinese Medicine theory, the Spleen Energy powers proper metabolism of both food and fluids.
 As such it plays a major role in our digestive health and our experience of day-to-day energy.
 If metabolism is functioning properly, we can extract the nutrients we need to be able to power our individual systems.
-You can tell quite a bit about the quality of your digestive system by the quality of your daily bowel movements as well as by the quality of your energy throughout the day.
+You can tell quite a bit about the quality of your digestive system by the quality of your daily bowel movements as well as by the quality of energy you experience in your own body throughout the day.

-The spiritual function of the Spleen relates to our intellect and aspects of our cognitive capacity.
-The Spleen helps us take in and digest information from the world around us and to assimilate ideas.
+Spiritually, the Spleen contributes to and supplies our intellect and our cognitive capacity.
+The Spleen helps us take in and digest information and ideas from the world around us.
 A healthy, functioning Spleen supports our capacity to extend the energy required to grasp concepts and knowledge, to take in the abundance of information and make use of it.
-Healthy Spleen energy allows us to be able to think clearly and to have sufficient energy.
+Healthy Spleen Energy allows us to be able to think clearly and to have sufficient energy.
+If you’ve ever experienced moderate to intense fatigue, you know what a challenge it is to think clearly or to process the information being presented to you.

 Earth Element: Self Check-In